alex-karpenko/cron-lite/README.md

 ## Cron schedule format

 Traditionally, cron schedule expression has a 5-fields format: minutes, hours, days, months and days of week.
-This crate uses such format by default, but two optional fields may be added, seconds and years:
+This crate uses such a format by default, but two optional fields may be added, seconds and years:

 - if _seconds_ is empty, `0` is used by default;
 - if _years_ is empty, `*` is used by default;